Ress1206-bit/IOS-Bluetooth-Controlled-LED/README.md

 #### Arduino as a Peripheral Device
 - The Arduino MKR WiFi 1010 is set up as a BLE peripheral device.
 It advertises a BLE service with characteristics that the iPhone app can interact with.
 - The BLE service has three characteristics corresponding to the red, green, and blue values of the RGB LED.
+- Each characteristic has a unique UUID and can be read from or written to by the iPhone app.
+This allows the app to send RGB values to the Arduino, which then adjusts the LED color accordingly.

 ```cpp
 BLEService arduinoService("af7c1fe6-d669-414e-b066-e9733f0de7a8");